Sheldonwl/kubernetes-tips-and-tricks/cli/managing-the-kubernetes-api-server-and-pods.md

 **kube-system:** The system pods, like the api server, etcd, controller manager, kube proxy, etc.
 **User defined:** Create imperatively with kubectl or declaratively in a manifest in YAML.

+### Namespaces
-Get a list of all the namespaces in the cluster
+Get a list of all the namespaces in the cluster:
 ~~~
 kubectl get namespaces
 ~~~

-Get a list of all the API resources and if they van be in a namespace
+Get a list of all the API resources and if they van be in a namespace:
 ~~~
 kubectl api-resources --namespaced=true | head
 kubectl api-resources --namespaced=false | head
 ~~~

-Get state info
+Get state info:
 ~~~
 kubectl describe namespaces
 kubectl describe namespaces X
 ~~~

-Create namespace
+Create namespace:
 ~~~
 kubectl create namespace X
 ~~~

-Create an object within a namespace
+Create an object within a namespace:
 ~~~
 kubectl run nginx --image=nginx --namespace X
 ~~~

-Query within a namespace
+Query within a namespace:
 ~~~
 kubectl get pods --namespace=X
 kubectl get all --namespace=X
 ~~~

-Delete all resources in a namespace
+Delete all resources in a namespace:
 ~~~
 kubectl delete namespaces X
 ~~~

-Labels
+### Labels
-Add a label to a pod
+Add a label to a pod:
 ~~~
 kubectl label pod X key=value
 ~~~

-Edit a label for a pod
+Edit a label for a pod:
 ~~~
 kubectl label pod X key=updated-value --overwrite
 ~~~

-Delete a label
+Delete a label:
 ~~~
 kubectl label pod X key-
 ~~~

-Querying using labels an selectors
+Querying using labels an selectors.
-Works for more than only pods
+Works for more than only pods:
 ~~~
 kubectl get pods --show-labels
 kubectl get pods --selector key=value